pampatzoglou/articles/db.md

     FROM pg_database;
 ```

 and then create an alert based on the particular metric.
+Just try to keep in mind that these will be queries that will get regurarly executied every time prometheus scrapes the exporter.
+So maybe you don't need exact numbers and could use good estimations.
+Try and use `EXPLAIN ANALYZE` to optimize.

 ### How to make all these possible